What Should You Know About Education Technology?

 Part of the problem is that many ed-tech products have been developed and then in turn purchased without input from or support for teachers (let alone students).
 That's the argument of Larry Cuban's book Oversold and Underused, first published in 2001.
 But lots has changed in the last decade-plus (in technology, if not in education), and with the spread of consumer Web and mobile technologies, more teachers and students are making their own decisions about what ed-tech tools to buy and use.

 Yet all sorts of chasms remain between the realms of education and technology, between teachers and technologists.
 If we're to bridge that (and recognize that there may well be places where we can't, where missions and methods are irreconcilable) we should probably start by learning a bit more about one another -- a little bit more about the education and the technology components, as well as the business and politics, of ed-tech.

 And that's the effort to which this site is dedicated.

 Why a Guide?

 This site grew out of a gauntlet that was thrown down challenging me to list the things I thought every education technology entrepreneur should know.
 Riffing on "The Joel Test" resulted in "The Audrey Test" -- some of the things I think techies (engineers and entrepreneurs) should know about education.
-A little history, a little theory, a little policy, a little cognitive science.
+A little history, a little theory, a little policy, a little pedagogy.